its-rajesh/Linear-Predictive-Coding-of-Speech-Signals/README.md

 # Linear-Predictive-Coding-of-Speech-Signals

-Linear Predictive Coding of Speech Analysis works on a basic principle that sample can be approximated as **linear combination of past speech samples** and my minimizing the sum of squared differences over finite interval between the actual speech samples and the linearly predicted ones, a unique set of predictor coefficients can be determined.
+Linear Predictive Coding of Speech Analysis works on a basic principle that sample can be approximated as **linear combination of past speech samples** and by minimizing the sum of squared differences over the finite interval between the actual speech samples and the linearly predicted ones, a unique set of predictor coefficients can be determined.

-This project uses one of the application of LPC-A. Here we can generate or load an audio, analyse the time domain specs, frequency domain specs, LPC envelope of each frames and compressing audio based on LPC.
+This project uses one of the applications of LPC-A. Here we can generate or load audio, analyze the time domain specs, frequency domain specs, LPC envelope of each frame, and compress audio based on LPC.

 ## Pre-requisites
 Make sure you have installed the following packages: